Anandsahujnu11/python-task-prague/README.md

 In order to run these jupyter files.
 Either use google colab or install packages using requirements.txt in your local system to run in local machine

-Read file "Readme-Python_task.pdf" for better understanding of task
+Please, read file "Readme-Python_task.pdf" for better understanding of task.